AnthonyEck/AnthonyEck/README.md

 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Web Development.
 - 💞️ I’m looking to collaborate on Web Development.
-- 📫 How to reach me anthonyeck05@gmail.com.
+- 📫 How to reach me anthonyeck@anthonyeck.me.

 <!---
 AnthonyEck/AnthonyEck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.